Prince’s Mead was originally established to educate children of the staff at Winchester College.

 In 1987 Mrs Donna Moore took over as Headmistress upon her predecessor’s retirement and in 1995 the school purchased a property on the south side of Lansdowne Road.
 In 1999, in need of larger premises to accommodate the expanding school, Prince’s Mead moved to Worthy Park House in in the parish of Martyr Worthy.

 In 2002 Miss Penelope Kirk was appointed as Headmistress and subsequently enjoyed 16 years of service to the school before her retirement.
-In September 2018, Peter Thacker was appointed as the school’s first Headmaster.
+In September 2018, Mr Peter Thacker was appointed as the school’s first Headmaster, followed by Mr Adam King in September 2022.

-In September 2019, Prince’s Mead has seen the opening of a major building project that has seen the main house extended to provide light and airy dining facilities and additional classrooms.
-The Coach House is currently undergoing a major transformation and will become a dedicated Pre-Prep and Nursery for the School.
+In September 2019, Prince’s Mead saw the opening of a major building project that has seen the main house extended to provide light and airy dining facilities and additional classrooms.
+The Coach House has also undergone a major transformation and is now a dedicated Pre-Prep and Nursery for the School.

 The Prince’s Mead estate is situated on a site where it is believed houses have stood since Saxon times but in the past three centuries there have been two Worthy Park Houses.
 The present house was built in 1820 and designed by the revered architect Sir Robert Smirke.
 Its impressive position with its extensive grounds, overlooking the Itchen Valley is a perfect home for the pupils of the school.
 Prince’s Mead was founded in 1949 in Winchester and moved to its present location in 1999.